EQUINE DISTRESS (THE PROBLEM)

 + How often do I have to recharge the NIGHTWATCH® halter/collar?

-NIGHTWATCH® will need to be recharged every 5-7 days with normal usage (up to 12 hours/day; 2-3 days of battery life if used 24 hours/day).
+NIGHTWATCH® will need to be recharged every 5 days on average with normal overnight usage (every 2-3 days if used around the clock).
 Each charge cycle is estimated to be 3-4 hours.
 To conserve the battery, the device will automatically go into a “sleep” mode when it is not being worn by a horse.
-Each NIGHTWATCH® halter/collar integrates inductive charging, as is found in many wireless toothbrushes and medical implants, into a wireless charger, so there are no exposed wires or contacts.
+Each NIGHTWATCH® halter/collar has a magnetic charging port and comes with a UL-certified charging cable with USB wall adapter.

 + Can I use the same NIGHTWATCH® halter/collar on multiple horses?